alesimoes/findbox-car-scrapper/README.md

 There are improvements that need to be done in algorithm that find data in the html file.

 There are improvements that need to be done to handle conversion erros.
+How var we handle car import Exceptions and etc..

 There are improvements that need to be done to store the pictures, probably save the images in any storage like S3.
 Probably enrich the car entity downloading the picture as async to not make the process slow.

 # Architecture
 ## Motivation